-A Note About Receiving The Teaching Librarian: You must be a current member of OSLA (log into My Account to check your membership status) and have an up-to-date address in your My Account, or you must have a current subscription with OLA to receive a copy of The Teaching Librarian in the mail.
-If you have not received your copy, please contact Membership Services.
+A Note About Receiving The Teaching Librarian: You must be a current member of OSLA (log into My Account to check your membership status) and have an up-to-date email address in your My Account.
+If you have any issues, please contact Membership Services.

 Interested in writing for an award-winning publication?
 The Teaching Librarian Editorial Board is looking for contributors for upcoming issues of The Teaching Librarian.
 Here are the upcoming issue deadlines and themes:

 “Gaming @ Your Library” Deadline October 15, 2023

 “Joy @ Your Library” Deadline January 30, 2024

 “Community @ Your Library” Deadline May 27, 2024

 Articles of 150-250 words, 500 words, or 800-1,300 words are welcome.
 Articles, when approved, should be accompanied by good quality illustrations and/or pictures whenever possible.
 Text must be sent electronically, preferably in a Microsoft Word (or compatible) file.
 Images or graphics can be printed or digital (minimum size and quality are 4” x 6” and 300 dpi, in .jpeg, .tiff, or .ai format, if electronic).

 With photos which contain a recognized individual, please secure the individual’s permission in writing for the use of the photo.
 Photos taken at public events or crowd shots taken in a public place do not require permission from the subjects.

 All submissions are subject to editing for consistency, length, content, and style.
 Journalistic style is preferred.
 The Teaching Librarian adheres to Canadian Press Style.